jaericho/jaericho.github.io/_posts/2020-04-11-Handbrake-Anamorphic-DVDs.md

 *Whomever made the early American DVDs for [Midsomer Murders](https://www.imdb.com/title/tt0118401/) should be punished.*

-I've been trying to put my Midsomer Murders collection on [Plex](https://plex.tv) and I don't understand why some DVDs can be easy to reencode and some aren't.
+I've been trying to put my Midsomer Murders collection on [Plex](https://plex.tv) and I don't understand why some DVDs can be easy to re-encode and some aren't.
 Even within the same tv show, the DVD sets (seasons) are authored differently.
 The early sets have a squished picture, but thankfully after about set 11 or so, they are fixed.

 Some are in 16:9 and some are 16:9 squished into 4:3.
 Which makes them look like shit.
 And trying to fix it with [Handbrake](https://www.handbrake.fr) can be a pain.